Vol:II Theory • Research by Design

 Quoted from: Adorno. Ästhetische Theorie, p.
 174: "Das führt auf eine subjektive Paradoxie (...): Blindes – den Ausdruck – aus Reflexion – durch Form – zu produzieren; das Blinde nicht zu rationalisieren, sondern ästhetisch überhaupt erst herzustellen".

 Cf. Langer: Philosophie auf neuem Wege, p.
-263. The American philosopher Susanne Langer (1895-1985) developed an aesthetic theory as conceptual approach to the transformative nature of human recognition and creation which has been influential for the author's design methodology for architecture (DJSMS).
+263. The American philosopher Susanne Langer (1895-1985) developed an aesthetic theory as conceptual approach to the transformative nature of human recognition and creation which I have transferred to the design methodology for architecture (DJSMS).

 Even a seemingly objective natural scientific experiment can neither be designed nor understood without ascribed meanings.
 Neither the formulation of objectives, nor the arrangement of the experiment, its hierarchization or order can be arranged, assessed or evaluated without the respective background of meaning which considers the basic issue or question as well as the question’s (research) context.